Gospel of Matthew Intro

 Structure and Significance

-Matthew's Gospel is meticulously structured to resonate with Jewish listeners.
-Just as the Torah contains five books (Genesis-Deuteronomy), Matthew's Gospel is organized around five significant discourses delivered by Jesus, where He reinterprets the Law.
+Matthew's Gospel is meticulously structured in two different ways to resonate with Jewish listeners.
+The first way pulls from the structure of the Torah which contains five books (Genesis-Deuteronomy).
+Likewise, Matthew's Gospel is organized around five significant discourses delivered by Jesus, where He reinterprets the Law.
 These speeches can be found in:

 1. Sermon on the Mount (Matthew 5-7)